BowlOfSoup/jisc/README.md

 jisc subtask:create -f file_name_with_a_set_of_tasks
 ```

-- Don't pass any optjons.
+- Don't pass any options.
 ```
 jisc subtask:create
 ```